90s kitchen update

 3. Replace the backsplash tile

-Next we removed the travertine backsplash and replaced it with 6" ceramic squares from home depot.
+Next we removed the travertine backsplash and replaced it with 6" ceramic squares.
 They were installed in a brick pattern with white grout.
 Using white grout on white tile, minimizes the movement of the tile so it doesn't compete with the busy details of the granite.
 All these changes together make the kitchen look/feel larger.

 4. New hardware